keyOfVv/Cusp/README.md

 github "keyOfVv/Cusp"
 ```

-Run carthage update to build the framework and drag the built Cusp.framework (in Carthage/Build/iOS folder) into your Xcode project (Linked Frameworks and Libraries in Targets).
+Run `carthage update` to build the framework and drag the built Cusp.framework (in Carthage/Build/iOS folder) into your Xcode project (Linked Frameworks and Libraries in Targets), and DON'T forget to add Cusp.framework as an input file in Carthage's Run Script specified in `Targets`>`Build Phases`>`Run Script`.

 ## Author